 The most convenient and inexpensive option to get from LAX to downtown LA or other central neighborhoods is the LAX FlyAway bus.

-The price of the bus depends on where you're going in LA, but it is usually around $8.
-There's no reservation required, you just hop on the bus directly from the airport when you arrive.
+The price of the bus depends on where you’re going in LA, but it is usually around $8.
+There are no reservation required, you just hop on the bus directly from the airport when you arrive.
 You can find out more info about the FlyAway bus here.